walkerhughes/portfolio/nft_cryptopunks.md

 If you clicked on this, you might already know what NFTs are.
 If not, I’ll give a short explanation.

 NFT stands for non-fungible token.
 Something that is “fungible” is easily exchanged for or comparable to something similar to itself.
 A one-dollar bill is fungible because it can easily be exchanged for another dollar bill, or even four quarters.
 Non-fungible basically means “unique.”
-A “token” in this context is a crypto project built on top of an already existing blockchain it is not native to.
+A “token” in this context is a crypto project built on top of an existing blockchain it is not native to.
 For example, Ethereum is a blockchain whose native cryptocurrency is called Ether.
 Any other crypto project built on top of the Ethereum blockchain would be considered a token.
 NFTs are in large part built on top of the Ethereum blockchain (hence “token”) and are basically like having title to a specific asset in the sense that they ensure ownership of a specific, unique thing.

 NFTs have become very popular recently and the “Cryptopunks” are some of the most famous ones out there.
 All of them are made in a very similar style, but each is unique.
 There are about 10,000 original Cryptopunks and they often sell on OpenSea (an NFT marketplace) for big bucks.